Sidcup

 Sidcup is an area of south-east London, England, primarily in the London Borough of Bexley.
 It is 11.3 mi south-east of Charing Cross, bordering the London Boroughs of Bromley and Greenwich.
-Before the creation of Greater London in 1965, it was in the historical county of Kent.
+It was part of Kent prior to the creation of Greater London in 1965.

-The name is thought to be derived from Cetecopp meaning "seat shaped or flat topped hill"; it had its earliest recorded use in 1254.
-The population of Sidcup, including its neighbourhoods Foots Cray, North Cray, Albany Park, Longlands, Ruxley, Blackfen and Lamorbey, was 43,109 in 2011.
+The name is thought to be derived from Cetecopp meaning "seat-shaped or flat-topped hill"; it had its earliest recorded use in 1254.

+According to the ONS, as of 2021, the population of Sidcup is 15,400 (rounded to the nearest 100).

 History

 Origins

 Sidcup originated as a tiny hamlet on the road from Maidstone to London.
 According to Edward Hasted, "Thomas de Sedcopp was owner of this estate in the 35th year of king Henry VI. [i.e. in the 1450s] as appears by his deed."
 Hasted described Sidcup in the latter part of the 18th century as "a small street of houses, among which is an inn of much resort", referring to the former Black Horse pub on the high street.

 Sidcup parish formed the Sidcup Urban District of Kent from 1908.
 It was initially known as Foots Cray; however, in 1921 the urban district, and in 1925 the parish, were renamed Sidcup.
 The parish and district were abolished in 1934 and combined with Chislehurst to form the Chislehurst and Sidcup civil parish and urban district.
 In 1965 the parish and urban district were abolished.
 Sidcup went on to form part of the London Borough of Bexley in Greater London and Chislehurst formed part of the London Borough of Bromley.